zimingwangEXP/hugo-personal-blog/content/post/writing-technical-content/index.md

   placement: 1
   caption: "Image credit: [**unsplash**](https://unsplash.com/photos/a0TJ3hy-UD8)"
   filename: featured.jpg
-  focal_point: "Center"
-  preview_only: true
-  alt_text: An optional description of the image for screen readers.
 ---

 Academic is designed to give technical content creators a seamless experience.
 You can focus on the content and Academic handles the rest.